samplchallenges/SAMPL6/SAMPLing_instructions.md

 ### Files preparation
 All the host-guest system files in the `SAMPLing/` directory were prepared using the protocol below.
-- Protonation states and initial starting configurations were taken as given by the original `mol2` files in the `OctaAcidsAndGuests/` and `CB8AndGuests/` directories.
+- We used the most likely protonation states as predicted by Epik `4.0013` from the Schrodinger toolkit at experimental pH.
+These are identical to those given in the `mol2` files in `host_guest/OctaAcidsAndGuests/` and `host_guest/CB8AndGuests/`.
 - 5 docked complexes were generated with OpenEye `2017.6.1`.
 - Hosts and guests were both parametrized with GAFF v1.8 and antechamber.
 AM1-BCC charges were generated using OpenEye's QUACPAC toolkit through `openmoltools 0.8.1`.
 - The systems were solvated in a 12A buffer of TIP3P water molecules using tleap.
 ParmEd `2.7.3` was used to remove some of the water molecules from the OA complexes to reduce them to have the same number of waters.